exoplatform/exo-documentation/docs/Application.rst

 its own package) and take advantages of automatic skin changing/updating when ``exo-gadget-resources`` is updated.

-A simple example of applying resources into a gadget is to use a JavaScript.
+A sample of applying resources into a gadget is to use a JavaScript.
 In this example, you will add a button to the Hello World gadget and use jQuery to register an event for the button.
 When you click the "here" button, the color of welcome message will be changed.